YuukiGong/Motion-Catcher/README.md

     --numframe 14 \
     --decode_chunk_size 8 \
 ```
+Args:
-where '--image_path' specifies the directory containing the input images.
+- `--image_path` specifies the directory containing the input images.
-'--output_path' sets the directory where the generated video will be saved.
+- `--output_path` sets the directory where the generated video will be saved.
-'--video_clip' sets the video clip number.
+- `--video_clip` sets the video clip number.
-'--width' and '--height' set the resolution of the output video.
+- `--width` and `--height` set the resolution of the output video.
-'--numframe' defines the total number of frames in per video clip.
+- `--numframe` defines the total number of frames in per video clip.
-'--decode_chunk_size' sets the number of frames to decode at once, which can optimize memory usage during video generation.
+- `--decode_chunk_size` sets the number of frames to decode at once, which can optimize memory usage during video generation.

 ## Visualizations-Zeroshot